jsdclxvi/Reforestation/README.md

-## Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.